 There are multiple computer labs on campus for your use if you do not have a personal computer or laptop.
-(You can find a listing of these labs here: http://www.utexas.edu/its/campus-labs/).
+(You can find a listing of these labs here: https://it.utexas.edu/services/teaching-classroom-technology-labs).
 If you do not have an internet-enabled device, some inexpensive ones are available at local stores or on the internet, some for as little as \$100.

-Bandwidth limitations: Because the streaming video is bandwidth-intensive, you are not allowed to access YouTube, Skype, Gmail video chat or other online video system, or any other program that is bandwidth-demanding.
+Bandwidth limitations: Because the streaming video is bandwidth-intensive, you should not access YouTube, Skype, Gmail video chat or other online video system, or any other program that is bandwidth-demanding during class.
 During the class session, you should be watching the lecture, taking written notes, and nothing else!
 (I recognize the temptation to multi-task.
 If you find yourself frequently distracted online, I recommend you try browser-based solutions like StayFocused or LeechBlock that prevent you from accessing certain tempting websites during class hours).